elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 ## App Installation Precedence

+Before installing an app, first consider whether the service works well in Vanadium.
+Web access runs inside Vanadium's hardened sandbox, exposes far less attack surface, and avoids granting apps long-term permissions.
+Whenever a website provides the functionality you need, it's the most private and secure option

-Below is the recommended source hierarchy to follow when installing apps, ordered by trust level.
+If you do need to install an app, use the following source hierarchy, ordered by trust level:

-1. **Vanadium** (web access)
-  - Use when the service works well in a browser.
-  - Websites run inside Vanadium's hardened sandbox and generally expose far less data and attack surface than installing a dedicated app.
-  - Prefer browser access over app installations whenever practical.
-2. **App Store** (GrapheneOS)
+1. **App Store** (GrapheneOS)
    - Use for system apps and core security components.
    - These apps are built and signed by the project and receive updates fastest.

-3. **Accrescent**
+2. **Accrescent**
    - Use for security-audited, reproducibly built third-party apps.
-  - Choose this source whenever the desired app is available here.
+   - Currently offers a limited selection of apps, but the ecosystem is expanding.

-4. **Google Play Store**
+3. **Google Play Store**
    - Use when applications require:
      - Google Play Services APIs
      - Firebase Cloud Messaging (FCM) push notifications
-  - commercial ecosystem availability
+     - general commercial ecosystem support
    - Apps run inside GrapheneOS's compatibility layer and cannot gain privileged access.

-5. **Obtainium**
+4. **Obtainium**
-  - Use only when the app is unavailable from the sources above.
+   - Use only when the app is not available from higher-trust sources.
-  - Tracks upstream project releases from GitHub, GitLab, F-Droid repos, etc.
+   - Use to automatically follow upstream project releases across GitHub, GitLab, and similar repos.
    - Verify APK signing keys via _AppVerifier_ when possible.

 This guide intentionally excludes F-Droid and Aurora Store because their distribution models do not align with GrapheneOS's security assumptions.